Categorize and randomize: a permissive model of stochastic choice: A representation

 Notice that $\displaystyle \frac{p(a, ab)}{p(b, ab)} = \frac{2}{3} \ \neq \ \frac{p(a, abc)}{p(b, abc)} = 1$.

 This is a violation of \cind, entailing that $X_1 = \{a, b\}$ is not a category, and $p$ is not \scc{} with respect to partition $P$.
-Moreover, there exists no partition for which $p$ is non-degenerate \scc. \end{example} To illustrate how this violation occurs, we can interpret $a, b, c$ as candidates in an election.
-If $a, b$ and $c$ are eligible, votes will be distributed so that $\frac{p(a, abc)}{p(b, abc)} \ = \ 1$.
-However, when $c$ is excluded, its supporters may deviate to $a$ or $b$, in a proportion that could modify probability ratios.
+Indeed, there exists no partition for which $p$ is non-degenerate \scc. \end{counterexample} To see why this violation occurs, consider what follows.
+If $a, b$ and $c$ are available, only individuals with $c_I(12) = 1$ choose within $X_1 = \{a, b\}$, so that $\frac{p(a, abc)}{p(b, abc)} \ = \ 1$.
+However, when $c$ is excluded, individuals with $c_I(12) = 2$ necessarily deviate to $a$ or $b$, in a proportion that could modify the probability ratio \big($\frac{p(a, ab)}{p(b, ab)} = \frac{2}{3}$\big).
 Hence, a probability distribution on the set of deterministic resolvable choices need not generate a stochastic choice with categorization.

+The additional property required for $Q$ to generate non-degenerate \scc{} ensures that violations such as those in Counterexample~\ref{EX:nonresolvable population} are forbidden.
+In particular, for any $c_X$ it must be

+which again requires a form of independence for the induced distribution on choices within classes.
+This entails that, in menus where additional classes are made available, agents change their choice while preserving probability ratios for the original items.

-The following theorem characterizes stochastic choices generated by a population of deterministic resolvable choices.
+Finally, the following theorem characterizes stochastic choices generated by a population of deterministic resolvable choices.